Connecting is

 More than Communications

-This is not about communications.
-It’s bigger than that.
+This isn’t just about communications.
+It’s bigger.

 Want to connect with your audience?